wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Slice(from, to int) *Collection[T]` [#](collection.go#L49)
 * `collection.go:49:59` [#](collection.go#L49-L59)

-Slice returns a new collection containing a slice of the current collectionstarting with `from` and `to` indexes. ( Chainable )
+Slice returns a new collection containing a slice of the current collection starting with `from` and `to` indexes. ( Chainable )

 ```go
 package main